Does mesoscopic elasticity control viscous slowing down in glassforming liquids?: Discussion

-We have shown that in the models with highly fragmented PELs, immobile particles in supercooled states correlate with regions of large local $\kappa$-fields.
+We have shown that even in the models with highly fragmented PELs, immobile particles in supercooled states correlate well with regions of large local $\kappa$-fields, even though mobile particles do \emph{not} correlate with low-$\kappa$ regions.
 It would therefore be natural to search for correlations between high-$\kappa$ regions in the underlying glasses and locally favored structures (LFSs).
 Finally, in Ref.~\citenum{glen_prl_2014} the authors argued that the correlation between LFSs with mobility is strongly system-dependent and typically very poor for constituents interacting with softer repulsion potentials (\emph{e.g.}, harmonic spheres).
 Thus, determining how the $\kappa$-field correlates with mobility in this class of glassformers is a logical next step.